jason136/life/README.md

-Game of Life with nuxt and rust wasm
+game of life in rust wasm